 Now I don’t need to hire an expensive designer, and I can easily create landing pages in seconds.
 That’s all I wanted anyway.

-Keep it simple, sexy.
+Keep it simple.
 Stay true to yourself.
 Stay true to your budget.

 Don’t get swept away by some of the slick sites you see around you.